vredrick2/InstantCoder-MCP/README.md

 - **Beginner-Friendly Interface**: Simple UI for managing MCP connections
 - **Real-time Code Generation**: Stream code generation results as they're created
 - **Interactive Sandbox**: Test generated code immediately in a Sandpack environment
+- **Docker Support**: Easy deployment to cloud services like Railway

 ## What is MCP?